Registered Nurse Jobs at Stanford Health Care with Visa Sponsorship

 Which visa types are commonly used for Registered Nurse roles at Stanford Health Care?

-Stanford Health Care has sponsored nurses through H-1B, TN (for Canadian and Mexican citizens), F-1 OPT, F-1 CPT, and employment-based Green Cards including EB-2 and EB-3.
+Stanford Health Care has sponsored nurses through H-1B, TN visa (for Canadian and Mexican citizens), F-1 OPT, F-1 CPT, and employment-based Green Cards including EB-2 and EB-3.
 The EB-3 category is the most common immigrant pathway for nurses, as it aligns with the professional and skilled worker classification that most RN roles fall under.

 What qualifications or experience does Stanford Health Care expect for Registered Nurse roles?